mikechen66/C-Program-Language/KNR-C/README.md

 2). onlinegdb c compiler

-THe onlinedb has rich features including Stop, Debug and Upload.
+THe onlinedb has rich features including Interactivity, Stop, Debug and Upload.
 If any current program has runtime error, it is necessary to click Stop and then users are allowed to paste a new lines of code.

 a.
 Open the online compiler